reumer06/Backen/README.md

 # Veridis-Quo

-Track time elapsed since or remaining until any date you care about.
+Track time elapsed since any date you care about.